easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### CGAL

-The goal of the CGAL Open Source Project is to provide easy access to efficient  and reliable geometric algorithms in the form of a C++ library.
+The goal of the CGAL Open Source Project is to provide simple access to efficient  and reliable geometric algorithms in the form of a C++ library.

 *homepage*: <https://www.cgal.org/>